#RHONY Tom D'Agostino Photographed With Older Blonde Missy Yet Again

 “Thank you for the generous expression of warmth, kindness, and understanding.
 Your support and encouragement helps me to get through.”

-Michelle Collins of Lifetime’s Date Night Live was sent a photo of Tom and Missy getting cozy out in New York by an anonymous source, and she posted it on Instagram.
+Michelle Collins of Lifetime’s Date Night Live was sent a photo of Tom and a woman who looks like Missy getting cozy out in New York by an anonymous source, and she posted it on Instagram.
 Collins could not believe that D’Agostino would show up in public with Missy so soon after the separation from RHONY star Luann.

 “TAKE OFF YOUR MICS: TOM & MISSY SPOTTED DINING 2GTHR ON UPPER EAST SIDE.
 Has he no shame?
 At the Regency in front of everybody?!?
 Thx to my ~anonymous source~ for sending.”

-Note: UPDATE: 3:06 p.m.
-Some sources are disputing whether the woman in the photo is Missy.